chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 <aside><p><code>sass</code> to compile Sass or SCSS from the command line.</p></aside>

-Because I also decided to make the switch to SCSS, I was wasting a lot of time in the command line, running the command to compile my SCSS every time I made a change. *Then* I was minifying it because that’s what I serve to users (using [this](https://sublime.wbond.net/packages/Minify "Sublime Minify")).
+Because I also decided to make the switch to SCSS, I was wasting a lot of time in the command line, running the command to compile my SCSS every time I made a change. *Then* I was minifying it because that’s what I serve to users (using [this](https://sublime.wbond.net/packages/Minify "Sublime Minify"){:rel="external"}).
 To be fair, I actually used a bash alias to run a chain of commands, but I wanted *true* automation!

 It’s only a small amount of time spent each time I wanted to compile my SCSS, but as anyone who writes CSS knows, an awful lot of time is spent tweaking a value, refreshing the browser, tweaking a value, refreshing the browser, and so on.
 The time spent compiling the SCSS *myself* added up to one big frustration.

-All the while, I desperately wanted to take the responsibility and menial tasks off of my hands: crushing images, compressing CSS, [combing my CSS](https://github.com/csscomb/csscomb.js "The Greatest tool for sorting CSS properties in specific order"), and compiling my SCSS for the most part.
+All the while, I desperately wanted to take the responsibility and menial tasks off of my hands: crushing images, compressing CSS, [combing my CSS](https://github.com/csscomb/csscomb.js "The Greatest tool for sorting CSS properties in specific order"){:rel="external"}, and compiling my SCSS for the most part.

 {% include content/heading.html title='There must be a better way!' id='a-better-way' %}